Tax Avoidance vs. Tax Evasion | The Differences, Explained

 While you will not be punished for tax avoidance, you will be penalized for deliberately evading your taxes.
 In addition to the possibility of incurring steep fines, court costs for your case, and a federal prison sentence, you will still be responsible for paying the full amount you owe in taxes.

-Find the right tax options for you today.
+Find the right tax options for you by signing up to one a theses tax apps today.